nuncsociety/ego-of-lola/README.md

 4. Feet

 ### Gather images and create a collection

-[Create an account at Playform](http://fbuy.me/rB95k) (please use this link).
-Provide all your details, you will receive 15$ worth of training time (you will need this).

 Explore your theme and gather a minimum of 30 images.
 The images should be similar, but not identical.
 Use https://same.energy/ (or Google Images) and the [Download All Images Chrome extension](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm).